Sasakawa Postgraduate Studentship

 - Applicants may be of any nationality, but

-- Postgraduate Taught Masters degree applicants must be either UK citizen or settled in the UK or have been ordinarily resident in the UK for at least 3 years immediately preceding the start of their MA course.
+- Postgraduate Taught Masters degree applicants must be either UK citizen (no matter their current residency) or settled in the UK or have been ordinarily resident in the UK for at least 3 years immediately preceding the start of their MA course.

 - MPhil/PhD applicants must have completed at least one year postgraduate study at a UK institution of higher education.